How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 3. Presser Foot Down or Removed (Optional)

 If you have larger fingers or typically have issues getting your fingers to the eye of the needle, give yourself the most space to work.
+This means lowering the presser foot after you’ve threaded the upper thread or completely removing the presser foot.

 For many machines, you remove the presser foot by pressing a lever or snapping the foot off.
-Refer to your user manual if you can’t figure out how your machine works.

 4. White or Light Background (Optional)